There’s a new supply chain mantra in the post-Amazon era, and that mantra is SPEED.

 Of course, non-asset-based providers can handle your drayage operation effectively using available capacity from owner-operators and small trucking firms.
 During slow times, there may be a negligible difference between asset and non-asset-based providers.
 But during peak shipping seasons, freight capacity of all types – for container drayage, as well as customer deliveries – can be difficult to source.
 You may find that the available capacity is being monopolized by large-volume retailers.

-Bottom line: To ensure the fastest supply chain cycle, your best option could be a balanced strategy that relies primarily on asset-based providers, using non-asset-based carriers as backups or for sporadic work.
+Bottom line: To ensure the fastest supply chain cycle, your best option could be a balanced strategy that relies primarily on asset-based import logistics providers, using non-asset-based carriers as backups or for sporadic work.

 If you want to get somewhere fast, go direct.
 The express train gets their faster than the local.